xaamin/whatsapi/README.md

 Now everything has been installed, you just need to add your Whatsapp account details into the config file.
 There will now be a personal config file created for you in `whatsapidemo/config/whatsapi.php`.
 Open this file and edit the details with your account info.
 Once saved, you're good to use the API!

 ### Usage

+**Note: ** You must create the data storage path specified in configuration file.
+The path must be writable for webserver.

 **Request registration code**